ironkayman/RebisTheory/rebis_theory.md

 The idea, that we believe unites them all, is the folklore interpretation of lightning adapted into the setting - of a divine intervention.
 In the setting this would be a sign of a momentarily established connection with the a higher or lower realm in the 3 cases above - with the Underworld, and in case of Sparks, - with the Nameless Relam.
 In case of Arkus, transfomed into trojan, his proximity to it increased to a point of him trasnforming into a fiend.
 Then, as he, as trojans, have dark matter, which as we concluded being the symptom, rather that the reason for the affliction, allows for this connection to Underworld's physics and grants immortality, allows for this channeling of energy seen in the lightnings.
 This logica applied to Lord Vanaduke and Darkfire Vanaduke, as in both instances they are cursed by Underworldly powers.

+The reamining question is how curse had managed to take precedence if we earlier established that both Nameless Relam and the Void contian it.
+We suggest it being the fact that Whitespace is not Nameless Realm proper, and the idea of curse afflicting entity of Whitesapce prior to opening the Void - as we discussed, there should be a reason and intent to open it.
+Only after this corruption, Void was introduced to an already faulty entity, as it was afflicted by curse.
+The connection to the Underworld here would not be this explcit, as the afflicted entity is of a different realm ,and we do not knwo what they are supposed to look and feel like, apart from the first-hand impressions of the Apocrean Realm.

 It is then the nature of Swarm which encompasses all of it.
 As curse was encountered in large amount of shapes, forms, and manifestations, under a specific application it is plausible to manifest unseen earlier phenomenon.
 We propose that:

 __The Swarm is a union of an entity of Whitespace, driven by a transformative nature of curse, and amplified by the direct contact with the Void.__